HSU-HPC/BERT/README.md

 As such, BERT is a valuable preprocessing tool for data analysis workflows, in particular for proteomic data.
 By providing BERT via Bioconductor, we make this tool available to a wider research community.
 An accompanying research paper is currently under preparation and will be made public soon.

-BERT addresses the same fundamental data integration challenges than the [HarmonizR][https://github.com/HSU-HPC/HarmonizR] package, which is released on Bioconductor in November 2023.
+BERT addresses the same fundamental data integration challenges than the [HarmonizR](https://github.com/HSU-HPC/HarmonizR) package, which has been released on Bioconductor in November 2023.
 However, various algorithmic modications and optimizations of BERT provide better execution time and better data coverage than HarmonizR.
 Moreover, BERT offers a more user-friendly design and a less error-prone input format.

 **Please note that our package _BERT_ is neither affiliated with nor related to _Bidirectional Encoder Representations from Transformers_ as published by Google.**